gencturkmert/dashboard/README.md

 # Zoo Management Admin Dashboard

 This project is a basic PHP application developed within a limited timeframe of 3 days as a learning exercise.
-The purpose of the project is to gain hands-on experience with PHP and create a simple admin dashboard for zoo management.
+Purpose of this project is to learn PHP.
+I have coded this project with 0 experience in PHP and MySQL, so it is a self-challange project implemented as an exercise.

 ## Features